-This week was no different, as he joined the cast of Gary Neville, Graeme Souness and Joe Hart to pick over the bones of this United side in the aftermath of their 2-0 defeat to champions-elect Manchester City.
-‘Keano’ had a right go at the players, particularly Paul Pogba, for their dereliction of duty in recent weeks.
+Covering the most recent Manchester Derby, he joined the cast of Gary Neville, Graeme Souness, and Joe Hart to pick over the bones of his former side in the aftermath of their 2-0 defeat to champions Manchester City.
+‘Keano’ had a right go at the players, particularly Paul Pogba, for their dereliction of duty in recent months.

 It made for great television, but it also showed why Keane is not a very good analyst.
 The viewer learned nothing new about why the team are in poor form of late, while his disapproval of the players’ lack of effort could have been said by literally anyone.
 He just happens to say it more viscerally for the cameras.